NJUPTAAA/NOJ_JudgeServer/README.md

 #### Clang without any libraries

-Here is a simple SPJ checker written in `Clang`, this checker checks if the user output equals the given testcase:
+Here is a simple SPJ checker written in `Clang`, this checker checks if the integer user outputs equals the given testcase:

 ```cpp
 #include <stdio.h>